 The New Future of Work

-Watch SF Fed President Mary C. Daly in conversation with Arianna Huffington, Erica Brescia, and Nick Bloom, as we explore the tensions between employers and employees facing dynamic work environments and offer insights into the core needs and desires of our future workforce.
+San Francisco Fed President Mary C. Daly, Arianna Huffington (Thrive Global), Erica Brescia (GitHub), and Nick Bloom (Stanford University) discuss the tensions employers and employees face with changing work environments, and offer insights into the core needs and desires of our future workforce.